Services

 • Swelling of legs

-Drug interactions: before you start NSAIDS, be sure if your doctor knows if you are taking any of the following class of drugs:
+Drug interactions: before you start on NSAIDs, be sure to let your doctor know if you are taking any of the following classes of drugs:

 • Medicine to treat kidney impairment